universal-packages/universal-redis-pubsub/README.md

 ## .psubscribe()

-Subscribe the instance to a patter of channels, it will then emmit to that pattern and to the exact channel for that a message was published.
+Subscribe the instance to a patter of channels, it will then emit to that pattern and to the exact channel for that a message was published.

 ```js
 await redisPubSub.psubscribe('channel*')